-Do you wear garden gloves when working outdoors?
-Face it… working in a garden involves working with rocks, dust, dirt and thorns from the plants.
+Do you wear garden gloves when doing some yard work?
+Face it… working in a garden involves working with rocks, dust, dirt and thorny plants.

 All of these items can cause injuries and scratches to the hands of gardeners.
 Not to mention the bugs, spiders and other pests which can cause problems.

 Gardening gloves can go a long way to protect hands from such hazards.
 It also increases your dexterity making your more productive while enjoying a safe and fun activity.